 Main navigation | Main content

-2nd Annual Minnesota Neuromoduation Symposium was successfully held on April 10-11, 2014.
+4th Annual Minnesota Neuromoduation Symposium was successfully held on April 14-15, 2016 with 483 participants.
+Over 100 oral and poster presentations were from 37 institutions and 12 countries.
 See here for details.

 University of Minnesota launches MNDrive Initiative to conduct cluster faculty recruiting in areas related to Neuromodulation, Robotics, Sensors and Manufacturing.
-More details on faculty search related to neuroengineering can be seen here and here.
+More details on faculty search related to neuroengineering can be seen here.